 What is a Chat API?

-A Chat API is a collection of programmable building blocks that can be used to provide realtime chat features to an application or website.
+A Chat API is a collection of programmable building blocks that can be used to provide realtime chat features for in-app chat, or for chat on a website.

 In-app chat APIs are usually offered as a service by a third-party PaaS cloud provider and can be easily embedded in an application by following the respective API documentation or with the use of a Chat SDK (Software Development Kit).